-I’m a self-taught content strategist, and the CEO of a content creation agency that has sold millions of dollars of worth in content services (blogs, web pages, content planning) – full-time for the past six years now.
-See the story behind Express Writers.
+I’m the CEO of a content creation agency that has completed over 17,000 projects in content services (blogs, web pages, content planning), since 2011.

-In my line of work, I’ve heard just about every complaint and frustration you could possibly hear from marketers and SEO practitioners:
+In my line of work forging and leading content creation to power many content strategies, I’ve heard just about every complaint and frustration you could possibly hear from content strategists, marketers, and content practitioners:

 - “I’m not sure this content is worth it.”

 - “Where do you recommend I publish my content?”

 - “I’m not sure I can do more than one month of blogging.
 I’ll look at the budget and get back to you.”

 - “I can’t afford an industry specialist writer.”